Yasmaa/switcher/README.md

 - The package "encoding/binary" and "hash/crc32" might come in handy when parsing and formatting ethernet frames.
 - Use the `Makefile`.
 For example, you can run tests with `make test -B`.
 To make sure your code is properly formatted run `make fix`.

-## Submission

-- Commit and push your working code to your GIT repository.
-- Ensure all tests pass otherwise you will receive no credit.